Record of Lodoss War: Deedlit in Wonder Labyrinth Soundtrack, Peposoft, 2021

 Scoring duties for the Record of Lodoss War: Deedlit in Wonder Labyrinth soundtrack went to Peposoft, who had scored Team Ladybug’s two previous games.
 Unfortunately, without Japanese language skills at hand, it’s hard to deduce much about Peposoft’s background (for example, whether a single artist or a collective of composers is behind the name).
 What Peposoft’s website does reveal are other projects that she/he/they have been working on since at least 2013.

 Considering Deedlit in Wonder Labyrinth‘s style, you would also suspect that Peposoft’s background lies in the doujin fan scene.
 Deedlit in Wonder Labyrinth is not the first 2021 game score to emerge from this scene – take Touhou Kouryudou ~ Unconnected Marketeers or Rakugaki Kingdom, written mainly by former doujin artist Yu Shimoda.
 One of the problems often befalling these fan scene soundtracks is their inability to harness their myriad of influences and ideas into coherent compositions – manifest on Unconnected Marketeers, which abruptly jumps from one intriguing musical thought to the next, often in jarring fashion.
 Peposoft’s accomplishment on Deedlit in Wonder Labyrinth is to not just fire compositional ideas into the ether like a Gatling gun strapped to a spinning top.
-It also manages to consolidate such creativity in dizzying pieces that still serve their primary purpose: consistently building a particular mood and evoking the game’s world.
+They also manage to consolidate such creativity in dizzying pieces that still serve their primary purpose: consistently building a particular mood and evoking the game’s world.

-One of the guiding stylistic principles that helps shape Peposoft’s cues are computer JRPG scores of the late 1980 and early 90s, and their signature readiness to mix numerous other genres with the fantasy sound closely associated with the fantasy genre.
+One of the guiding stylistic principles that helps shape Peposoft’s cues are computer JRPG scores of the late 1980 and early 90s, and their signature readiness to mix numerous other genres with the orchestral sound closely associated with the fantasy genre.
 “Prologo – Breath of the Labyrinth”’s regal opening strings show that Peposoft know how to write attractive orchestral material and clad it in skilful orchestrations.
 The following flute and violin soli, presenting alternately dramatic and delicate melodies, underline such credentials.
 What really helps “Prologo – Breath of the Labyrinth” stand out though are the wonderfully complex, funk-influenced rhythms on rock drums and slapped bass that underpin these melodies, while a synth choir subtly underscores the location’s mysterious character (it’s a labyrinth, after all).
 It’s a fantastic mix of classical and contemporary elements that has both the gravitas required for a fantasy adventure and grooves irresistibly at the same time.

 Such awe-inspiring creativity and attention to detail are evident on the entire Record of Lodoss War: Deedlit in Wonder Labyrinth soundtrack.
 There’s a ceaseless inventiveness to the music’s centrifugal forces that sees single compositions rushing through a jaw-dropping number of ideas.
 And yet, the music remains firmly in service of the game’s narrative requirements.
 On “Fiamma del Caos – The Cave”, classical, rock and electronic elements combine in similarly virtuoso fashion to “Prologo”.
 However, the orchestral overlays – while simple – effectively convey the immense, cavernous backdrop.
 “Nebbioso – Into the Fog” is an absolute head-spinner.
 It meshes together noisy guitars, pop-inspired piano melodies, reedy synth ostinato leads, majestic horn chords and a dozen other ingredients in a way that threatens to outdo Falcom’s genre classics from the company’s 80s/90s heyday.
 And yet, it all comes together seamlessly to convincingly communicate the will to push onwards while navigating the disorienting, mist-covered surroundings.